Why you need E-Lifts in your Training Plan

 E-Lifts for Professional Athletes and Older Adults

-There are many new studies that show explosive lifting to be more effective than traditional lifting:
+Many new studies show explosive lifting to be more effective than traditional lifting:

 Professional athletes use explosives types of lifting because Olympic lifts are proven to yield better results in power than traditional powerlifting (bench press, squat, and deadlift).
 Researchers show that 88% of US professional football coaches use Olympic lifting in their training and 94% use plyometric drills.
 (Ebben 2001).